gurrgur/er-patcher/README.md

 ## Warning

 **This tool is based on patching the game executable through hex-edits.
-However it is done in a safe and non-destructive way, that ensures the patched executable is never run with EAC enabled.
+However it is done in a safe and non-destructive way, that ensures the patched executable is never run with EAC enabled (unless explicity told to do so).
 Use at your own risk!**

 ## Dependencies